 We own seven of our facilities while the remainder of our facilities are leased.
-At December 31, 2020, we had approximately 168 facilities which contained 154 services centers, 4 distribution centers and 10 fabrication facilities.
+At December 31, 2021, we had approximately 170 facilities which contained 148 services centers, 4 distribution centers, 16 fabrication facilities and 2 wastewater locations.
+Additionally, we operated out of 82 of our customers' facilities.

-At December 31, 2020, the Service Centers segment operated out of 154 service center facilities.
-Of these facilities, 125 were located in the U.S. in 35 states, 28 were located in nine Canadian provinces and one was located in Dubai.
-All of the distribution centers were located in the U.S., specifically in Texas, Montana and Nebraska.
-At December 31, 2020, the Innovative Pumping Solutions segment operated out of 10 fabrication facilities located in two states in the U.S. and two provinces in Canada.
-At December 31, 2020, the Supply Chain Services segment operated supply chain installations in 79 of our customers' facilities in 26 U.S. states and one Canadian province.
+At December 31, 2021, the Service Centers segment operated out of 148 service center facilities.
+Of these facilities, 123 were located in the U.S. in 35 states, 24 were located in nine Canadian provinces and one was located in Dubai.
+The four distribution centers were located in the U.S., specifically in Texas, Montana and Nebraska.
+At December 31, 2021, the Innovative Pumping Solutions segment operated out of 16 fabrication facilities located in two states in the U.S., two provinces in Canada and 2 wastewater locations in the U.S. At December 31, 2021, the Supply Chain Services segment operated supply chain installations in 82 of our customers' facilities in 27 U.S. states and one Canadian province.